Leaves2018/aop/README.md

 ## Visual Studio Code
 That's where the dream starts.
 Almost all the configurations/operations mentioned in this article require and on top of VS Code.

-Just go to [VS Code Official Website](https://code.visualstudio.com/), download the installer, click next on each page.
+Just go to [VS Code Official Website](https://code.visualstudio.com/), download the installer and click next on each page.

 ## WSL2
 If you have latest Windows 10 or 11, you only need to enter